-"I think we have to rethink our roles in the Pacific Citizen
+"I think we have to rethink our roles in

-and how the P.C. is going to evolve in the next five years," Kawamoto said.
+the Pacific Citizen and how the P.C. is going to evolve in the next five years," Kawamoto said.
 "So maybe the positions that were devised previously, maybe that's going to have to change.
-But then that's also going to depend on the fiscal picture of national, noting that 2014 is when we possibly can unfreeze the associate editor position."
-Former Executive Caroline eliminated from JACL's budget along with the JACL Pacific Southwest District regional director position.
+But then that's also going to depend on the fiscal picture of national, noting that 2014 is when we possibly can unfreeze the editor associate position."

+Former Executive Editor Caroline Aoyagi-Stom resigned on June 22 of last year.
+Lynda Lin, the former assistant editor. also vacated her position in 2012.
+The P.C.'s assistant editor position previously eliminated from JACL's budget along with the JACL Pacific Southwest District regional director position.
 But at last year's July 5-8 JACL national convention, delegates passed a motion to reinstate both positions.
-An interim P.C. executive editor, Allison Haramoto, was contracted on Sept.
-25. Floyd

-Editor Caroline A o y a g i - S t o m resigned on June 22 of last year.
-Lynda Lin, the former assistant editor, also vacated her position in 2012.
-The P.C.'s assistant editor position was previously hiring process.
-"We'll be continuing interviews.
-So we're getting there."